 With this final point in mind, we wanted to get a better picture of what the nation’s favourite car colours actually are.

 The chart below documents the best selling colours of the last two decades.
-What is clear is that there hasn’t been a great amount of variance, with white, grey and black consistently commanding the top three spaces.
+What is clear is that there hasn’t been a great amount of variance, with white, silver and black consistently commanding the top three spaces.
+This year, black has returned to the top after four years of dominance by white!

 Preferences at Mercedes-Benz South West.